M64GitHub/TRILOGY-HP49/README.md

 A complete game with sound- and animation effects written in assembly on and for the HP49 calculator (5bit processor!)

 ### The Game
 This is a logic game, consisting of many levels.
 Levels can be bigger than the actual screen.
-The levels consist of a field with different types of stones placed onto it.
+The levels consist of a field with different types of stones placed onto it:

+ - regular stones showing a symbol
+ - moving stones, showing an arrow
+ - wall stones
+ - rotation stones: make the moving stones change their direction

 There are regular stones, and special stones that can move. **Moving** stones will stop on any other stone (or the border) in their way.
 They show their moving direction as an arrow.